Jeremy Pena Preview, Player Props: Astros vs. Yankees

 Jeremy Pena At The Plate

-- He has hit a home run in 8.2% of his games this year, and 1.9% of his trips to the dish.
+- In 8.1% of his games this season, he has hit a long ball, and 1.9% of his trips to the dish.

-- Pena has had at least one RBI in 26.2% of his games this season (32 of 122), with two or more RBI 11 times (9%).
-He has also accounted for three or more of his team's runs in three contests.
+- Pena has driven home a run in 32 games this year (26%), including more than one RBI in 8.9% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.